Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer (geopackage)/README.md

 ## Offline data

-Read more about how to set up the sample's offline data [here](https://github.com/Esri/arcgis-runtime-samples-qt#use-offline-data-in-the-samples).

 This sample uses the [Aurora, Colorado GeoPackage](https://www.arcgis.com/home/item.html?id=68ec42517cdd439e81b036210483e8e7).
 It is downloaded from ArcGIS Online automatically.

 ## About the data